DinoChiesa/Apigee-Java-Xslt/README.md

 ## Using this policy

-You need to build the source code in order to use the policy in Apigee Edge, in order to download all the dependencies.
+You need to build the source code in order to use the policy in Apigee, in order to download all the dependencies.

 The instructions to do so are at the bottom of this README.

 After you build it,

-1. copy the jar file, available in  target/edge-custom-xslt-1.0.10.jar , if you have built the jar, or in [the repo](bundle/apiproxy/resources/java/edge-custom-xslt-1.0.10.jar) if you have not, to your apiproxy/resources/java directory.
+1. copy the jar file, available in  target/apigee-custom-xslt-1.0.11.jar , to your apiproxy/resources/java directory.
 Also copy all the required dependencies.
-(See below) You can do this offline, or using the graphical Proxy Editor in the Apigee Edge Admin Portal.
+You can do this offline, or using the graphical Proxy Editor in the Apigee Admin Portal.

 2. include a Java callout policy in your apiproxy/resources/policies directory.
 It should look